dispersionlab/gitshow11/README.md

 7. Record your patch and save it as recording.wav.
 This recording could be entirely generative output, or an improvisation, or a performance of your score.

-8. IMPORTANT: please *do not* rename the files in the repo (keep score.md, module.js, patch.vcv, recording.wav).
+8. IMPORTANT: please *do not* rename the files in the repo (keep score#.md, module#.js, patch#.vcv, recording#.wav).
 If a save dialog asks if you want to overwite a file, click yes.
 With this in mind, its a good habit to commit changes to repo frequently.

 9. When you're done, make your last commit, and then tag your commit with your session number and a short description: